nrz/ylikuutio/doc/hirvi/hirvi.md

 * español
 * suomi
 * svenska

-3D models of Helsinki, Espoo, Vantaa, Oulu, and Turku will be used.

 ## Hirvi sex / el sexo de Hirvi / Hirven sukupuoli
 * Hirvi is ... ? female/male/something else